Travel Experience

 Merger integration and internationalisation

-The Alaska–Hawaiian merger meant integrating two brand identities (which somehow turned into 4 brand identities), two sets of airport environments, and two traveler cultures — all while continuing to ship.
-Translating the lobby experience into 9+ languages wasn't just a localisation task — it was a layout and IA problem.
 Instructions that fit comfortably in English often required fundamental restructuring in other languages without losing the glanceability that the kiosk environment demands.
 Language length variability was a design constraint baked into every component.

-You can't design for 9 languages by designing for English and translating.
-Every layout decision has to be made with the longest likely string in mind.
+What this taught me about designing for language is that every layout decision has to be made with the longest likely string in mind.
 And in an airport environment where legibility at distance matters, a 40% longer string isn't just a formatting problem — it's a comprehension problem.
-We built language-variable components from the start.

 Guest education is a business requirement

 I built and presented the case to leadership that proactive guest education — through the app, through pre-trip communications, through the check-in flow itself — is a business requirement, not a nice-to-have.
 The data supported it: error rates, agent intervention rates, and throughput metrics all improved when guests arrived prepared.
-This isn't just a UX insight.
-It's an operational and revenue argument.

 Successes: